 - Hand & Foot

-- Mind Aerobics – Join us for a fun filled hour!
+- Smarty Pants Club – Join us for a fun filled hour!
 Research has shown brainteasers, word puzzles, critical thinking, and trivia often delay the onset of Alzheimer’s.
 Join the group for laughs and a mental workout which will keep you fit.

 - Bingo – Bring a friend and join us for a fun filled hour of bingo.
 All are welcome!

 Lions Club Loan Closet

 Just being released from the hospital and need a wheelchair, cane, tub chair or other device to help you get back on your feet?
 If so, you may want to check out the Lion’s Club Lending Closet.
 Contact the Town Clerk’s Office at 662-6410 and they will put you in contact with a Lion member who will assist you.

 Delicious lunches are served promptly at noon Monday through Friday.
 The program is open to Erie County seniors over the age of 60 and their spouse.
 A contribution of $3.00 is suggested.
 Reservation for a particular week are made by calling Senior Center at 662-6452 (option #3 for Nutrition) by 10:00 am the preceding Tuesday.

 Rural Transit Service (RTS) is a non-profit transportation service.
 They provide transportation to senior citizens, low/moderate income individuals and disabled clients.
 Eligible residents are transported to dialysis clinics, medical offices, physical therapy, pharmacies, colleges, work places, senior centers, nutrition sites, adult day cares, grocery stores, banks, salons/barbers, etc., with medical trips taking priority.